raphaellyzzz/raphaellyzzz/README.md

   - 💬 I'm 19 years old, currently living in Brazil.
 I have fluency in English and study Python, PHP, Java, C, C# and MySQL.

-  - ⚡ In a free time I read book's and work in my personal project: my plataform game!
-I like to made things in Arduino's like a hobbie, one of the projects that i made is one oscilloscope and I'm studying to made a eletric guitar to play Guitar Hero.
 </details>

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ariannyraphaelly/)